surlykke/Go-Generics-with-constraints/README.md

 and they would be checked at the point of instantiation, to allow the compiler to issue simpler warnings.

 C++ concepts are a lot more complicated than the constraint system I've described here.

 One reason is that Go's type system is much simpler.
-As an example, consider this:
+Consider:

 ```Go
 a < b